 So let’s talk about this vital flavoring.
 We’ll explore the unique characteristics of hardneck varieties.
 You’ll discover the difference between hardneck and softneck garlic.
 Everything about the “stinking rose” will be explored today!

-Good Products for Hardneck Garlic:
+Good Products At Amazon for Hardneck Garlic:

 - Dr. Earth All Purpose Compost

 - Down to Earth Blood Meal Fertilizer Mix 12-0-0

 - Neem Bliss 100% Cold Pressed Neem Oil

 |Scientific Name||Allium sativum var. ophioscorodon|